 5.10 Neonatal Sedation and Withdrawal Syndrome

-Use of Halcion during the later stages of pregnancy can result in sedation (respiratory depression, lethargy, hypotonia) and withdrawal symptoms (hyperreflexia, irritability, restlessness, tremors, inconsolable crying, and feeding difficulties) in the neonate [see Use in Specific Populations (8.1)].
+Use of Halcion late in pregnancy can result in sedation (respiratory depression, lethargy, hypotonia) and/or withdrawal symptoms (hyperreflexia, irritability, restlessness, tremors, inconsolable crying, and feeding difficulties) in the neonate [see Use in Specific Populations (8.1)].
 Monitor neonates exposed to HALCION during pregnancy or labor for signs of sedation and monitor neonates exposed to HALCION during pregnancy for signs of withdrawal; manage these neonates accordingly.